slamora/brackets-wiki/How-to-Use-Brackets.md

 A couple of notes on unofficial features:

 * By default, JSLint runs on all JS files and shows its results in a panel at the bottom.
-If your file is clean, you'll see a gold star in the upper right corner.
+If your file is clean, you'll see a gold star in the status bar.
 JSLint is very picky about formatting.
 JSLint is very picky about a lot of things.
-If you want to turn it off, uncheck *View > Enable JSLint*.
+If you want to turn it off, uncheck **View > Enable JSLint**.
 This setting is global and remembered across runs.
-* *Navigate > Quick Open* (Ctrl/Cmd-Shift-O) brings up a Quick Open field to let you quickly switch to another file from the keyboard.
+* **Navigate > Quick Open** (Ctrl/Cmd-Shift-O) brings up a Quick Open field to let you quickly switch to another file from the keyboard.
 You can start typing a filename in the field, then down-arrow or use the mouse to select one of the files that matches.